wandc/bovibook/README.txt

 If you do not, go check less /var/log/apache2/error.log for errors

 Currently we bovibook uses HTML_QuickForm.
 This is deprecated and does not work directly with php7.
-It can be made to work, by editing the files.
-It needs to be removed.
-#sudo pear install HTML_QuickForm
+We use a composer version that someone has patched to work with php7.